Per Stirpes: The Estate Planning Decision You Can’t Ignore

 Review your current designations and do two things:

-1. Confirm what you currently have on file is correct and aligned with your intentions.
+1. Verify that the elections you currently have on file are correct and aligned with your intentions.

 2. Check to see if per stirpes has been selected.
 (Remember, per capita is typically chosen by default.)

-If everything looks good, your job is done.
-If things are in need of updating, move to step 2.
+If everything looks good, your job is done!
+If things need updating, proceed to step 2.

 Step 2